J. F. Trey Smith

 Smith has a BA in communication studies and a BA in political science from Louisiana State University, and an MSEd in secondary science education from the University of Pennsylvania.

-- 2017 - Multidisciplinary Program in Education Sciences (MPES) Fellow, Northwestern University
+- 2017 - IES Multidisciplinary Program in Education Sciences (MPES) Fellow, Northwestern University

 - 2016 - Emerging Leader, ASCD

 - 2015 - Science Teacher in Residence, Library of Congress

 - 2014 - Albert Einstein Distinguished Educator Fellow, US Department of Energy

 - 2014 - Teacher as Hero Award, National Liberty Museum

 - 2014 - Philadelphia Social Innovations Lab Fellow, Fels Institute of Government, University of Pennsylvania